 Trading as Madame Distiller, the name her Barrier mates gave her when she first started tinkering around with gin and tonics at happy hour, Island Gin is quietly taking off, its manuka, bush honey and citrus-infused profile designed to represent Great Barrier.
 The craft product has proved a hit on the island; now online sales from further afield are keeping busy this passionate ginmaker and her husband, Jason, who often steps in to help.

 Part of the gin’s charm is its sea-coloured vessel.
-Rather than importing a generic bottle from Europe, a decision that didn’t mesh with Andi’s eco-friendly ethos, she worked with local glass-blowers O-I and friend Tanja Ledwich.
+Rather than importing a generic bottle from Europe, a decision that didn’t mesh with Andi’s eco-friendly ethos, she worked with local glass manufacturer O-I New Zealand and friend Tanja Ledwich.
 Together they came with a dimpled, kina-inspired design made from recycled glass that Andi hopes will encourage customers to retain and re-use, perhaps as a vase or for olive oil.
 Customers can also return the bottle so her Barrier neighbour, glass artist Ruth Allen, can transform it into a cocktail carafe.